Data-Efficient Curation for Multimodal Reasoning under Fixed Training Protocols: Alignment and Pipeline Details

 For each LiveXivTQA example, we compute $k$-nearest neighbors ($k=32$) against the union of Walton and MM-Open-R1 embeddings extracted from the base Qwen2.5-VL-7B-Instruct model.
-We then measure the fraction of neighbors originating from Walton and bin questions by this fraction.

-Figure~\ref{fig:walton_coverage} shows that the base model is consistently more accurate on LiveXivTQA questions that are more Walton-like.
-This indicates that the pretrained model is already better adapted to a distribution resembling Walton, helping explain why difficulty-filtered Walton examples yield efficient improvements under a small data budget.
+We measure the fraction of neighbors from Walton and bin questions by this fraction.
+Figure~\ref{fig:walton_coverage} shows that the base model is more accurate on LiveXivTQA questions that are more Walton-like, supporting the interpretation that Walton is aligned with both the benchmark and the base model.